Sync Licensing vs. Master Licensing

-Music licensing can be incredibly confusing and complex, with several different types of licenses to distinguish from one another.
+Music licensing and distribution can be incredibly confusing and complicated, with several different types of licenses to distinguish from one another.
 For composers, artists and musicians, two of the most important forms to consider are sync licensing and master licensing.

 A sync license is the most popular type of license, particularly for emerging artists.
 It is an agreement between the copyright holder and a licensee to use the chosen song in a visual element, usually a television show, movie or video game.

 The money made from sync fees can range from a small fee to hundreds of thousands of dollars.
 The cost is based on the prominence of the artist and song, how the song will be used and what kind of material the song will be used in.
 For instance, you will be paid more for a song played in the opening credits of a major motion picture then a song used in the background of a YouTube video.

 The composer also determines how much the song is worth.
 A well-known composer will command more than an up and coming artist, regardless of the song's merit.